funttastic/universal_kotlin/readme.md

         - native
             - apple
                 - watchos
-                    - [ ] <strong>[watchos_x64](application/television/native/apple/watchos/watch_x64)</strong>: watchOS X64 application
+                    - [ ] <strong>[watchos_x64](application/television/native/apple/watchos/watch_x64)</strong>: watchOS X64 application (not yet implemented)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See the Deployment section for notes on how to deploy the project on a live system.

 ### Prerequisites

 The project prerequisites are:

 - [JDK 8](https://www.oracle.com/technetwork/java/javaee/downloads/jdk8-downloads-2133151.html)

-    (note that JavaFX support is needed for the TornadoFX module, if you are using OpenJDK, consider to change to Oracle or Zulu)
+Note that JavaFX support is needed for the TornadoFX module, if you are using OpenJDK, consider to change to Oracle or Zulu for a more straightforward configuration.

 Specific prerequisites: